Jinxes/Jinxkit/README.md

 }
 ```
 service class is some singleton objects maintenance by DI system<br />
-and the construct of service can be injected
+and the construct of services also can be injected

 * inject services
 ```php